garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/k-nearest neighbor (kNN).md

 	- weight of a person may vary from 90lb to 300lb
 	- income of a person may vary from $10k to $1M **Solution**: Attributes may have to be scaled ([[Normalization]]) to prevent distance measures from being dominated by one of the attributes:
-	1. Irrelevant & Redundant Attributes Issue
+	- Irrelevant & Redundant Attributes Issue
-		- Irrelev
+		1. Irrelevant attributes add [[Noise]] to the proximity measure
+		2. Redundant attributes bias the proximity measure towards certain attributes